TITLE 68: PROFESSIONS AND OCCUPATIONS

 H) Departmental inservices.
 Up to 5 hours of CE credit may be obtained for attendance at inservices at healthcare facilities or organizations.
 Credit will be earned based on actual hours of participation and must be verified with an attendance list and referenced presentation materials.

 J) Clinical instructor.
-Up to 5 hours of CE credit may be obtained by being a clinical instructor for either PT or PTA students.
+Up to 5 hours of CE credit may be obtained by being a clinical instructor for PTA students and up to 10 hours of CE credit may be obtained by being a clinical instructor for PT students.
 Credit will be earned based on hours of cumulative student clinical instruction, with 1 hour of CE credit per 120 student hours.
 CE credit hours for clinical instruction will be awarded by the student's academic institution.

 4) CE will not be awarded for the following types of activities: